Frequently Asked Questions (FAQ)

 - Emergency: 905-569-4333

-Located in the Hazel McCallion Academic Learning Centre, the Library will expand access to physical spaces and in-person services starting September 7.
+Located in the Hazel McCallion Academic Learning Centre, the Library has expanded access to physical spaces and in-person services.

 Monday–Friday: 8 a.m.–10 p.m.